PaloAltoNetworks/pan.dev/products/ansible/docs/panos/guides/panorama-push.md

 ## Create playbook files and define connectivity to Panorama

-Create a new Ansible yaml file named `device-group-changes-commit-and-push.yml`, establish a variable block called `provider` for Panorama, and reference the PAN-OS collection:
+Create a new Ansible yaml file named `device-group-changes-commit-and-push.yml`, establish a variable block called `device` for Panorama, and reference the PAN-OS collection:

 ```yaml
 ---